 Although armor and other accessories are generally assumed to have been based on Spanish design, it was a logical progression from the large personal body-covering shields of the pre-horse Northern Plains to the larger horse and rider body-covering shields of the post-horse era.
 Armor was painted and perhaps otherwise decorated with fringe, feathers, pelts, and animal horns, although in rock art what is perceived to be decoration in some cases may be indicative of layering in armor manufacture.
-Small differences in construction style and decoration between armor portrayal may provide clues to cultural affiliation, and this information should be decipherable for these rock art figures, although it has not yet been conclusively done for all twenty known armored horses.
-Earlier research suggested that the Shoshoni used the armor on the Northern Plains and their Comanche relatives were the users on the central Plains, but there is no reason to think that the Blackfeet, Crow, Flathead, and Gros Ventre (who are northern branch of the Arapaho) were not also using this horse protection in central Montana, since all these tribes used the Musselshell valley during the horse period.
+Small differences in construction style and decoration between armor portrayal may provide clues to cultural affiliation as the database expands.
+Earlier research suggested that the Shoshoni used the armor on the Northern Plains and their Comanche relatives were the users on the central Plains, but there is no reason to think that the Blackfoot Confederacy (especially the Piegan), Crow, Assiniboine, Cree, Sioux, and Gros Ventre were not also using this horse protection in central Montana, since all these tribes used the Musselshell valley during the horse period.
+The Flathead also made the journey to hunt the eastern plains for buffalo well into the 1800s.
+Andrew Garcia, who lived in the Musselshell area in the late 1870s discusses a large band of Pend d'Oreille that also included some Spokane, who came to the Musselshell valley to hunt buffalo, expanding the number of tribes that could have made the armored horses.
+Garcia reports that the Musselshell country drew the western as well as the northern tribes because bad weather in Alberta drove the buffalo south to winter in the Musselshell area.
+This popular wintering location may account for the denser rock art in this area, but it also complicates assigning cultural affiliation to the rock art of the valley.